ucdavisdatalab/workshop_intro_to_sql/README.md

 Now click the *Execute all* button. ![alt text](images/Button_Execute.PNG)

-This query ask the database to select everything (* means "everything") from the table gross.
+This query asks the database to select everything (* means "everything") from the table *gross*.
 It ends with a semicolon to tell the database that this is the end of our request.

 ```
 SELECT